Tuesday, 5 December 2017

 Redlock House was at 128 Birmingham Road, Lichfield, although when the houses were renumbered later this became 116 Birmingham Road.
 This was a red-brick house on the west side of Birmingham Road, just south of the A461 roundabout and the railway overbridge.

-There may have been a number of YHA (Youth Hostel Association) hostels in Lichfield in the pre-war years, but it seems this hostel first opened in September 1943, bought with partly with the help of a grant from the Ministry of Education to the YHA Trust on 28 February 1944.
+There may have been a number of YHA (Youth Hostel Association) hostels in Lichfield in the pre-war years, but it seems this hostel first opened in September 1943, bought partly with the help of a grant from the Ministry of Education to the YHA Trust on 28 February 1944.

 The hostel continued to open throughout the rest of World War II.
 After the war, a Carnegie Trust grant was awarded towards improvements at the hostel, and in 1964 an old stable was converted by volunteers into a modern dining room.